forfudan/MojoMiji/src/docs/advanced/generic.md

 **Defining dunder methods in your structs is a way to conform to the built-in traits and to make use of the built-in functions.**

+You may remember that we have already discussed this topic in Section [Basic methods](../basic/structs#basic-methods) of Chapter [Structs](../basic/structs.md).
+But let's rewind a bit and take a look at another example.

 In the following example, we define a custom type `Pixel` that represents a pixel in a 2D space with `x` and `y` coordinates.
 In order to display the pixel in a human-readable format, we want to (1) define the string representation of the pixel, (2) call the built-in `String()` constructor to convert the pixel to its string representation, and (3) print the string representation of the pixel.

 To use `String()` constructor, the type `Pixel` need to conform to the `Stringable` trait, which requires the type to implement the dunder method `__str__()` that returns a string representation of the pixel.
 The code is as follows: